 If the tooth is the permanent adult tooth and does not reattach, alternative options for tooth replacement could be considered.
 These treatment options may include dental bridges, or maybe even a dental implant if bone development is complete.

 In comparison to a dental bridge or implant, over-the-counter mouth guards are inexpensive, usually costing about $20-$30 at your local merchandising store.
 There is also the boil-and-bite options where you make a custom mouth guard that is shaped to your teeth.
-Our office also provides custom made professional mouth guards which provide the benefits of comfort, proper and correct fitting, as well as maximal protection.
+Our office also provides custom made professional mouth guards which provides the most benefits in terms of comfort, proper and correct fitting, as well as maximal protection.
 Like many other fields of healthcare, prevention is key.
 So the next time your child is heading to soccer practice, make sure they’re geared up with mouth guards!